 How Does Neurofeedback (EEG Biofeedback) Work?

-Neurofeedback utilizes low-level EEG electrode placements to supply frequencies to the brain specifically targeting the pre-existing alpha, beta, alpha/theta, delta, gamma, and theta brain waves in effort to decrease “negative” brain patterns and function while increasing “positive” brain patterns and function.
+Neurofeedback utilizes low-level EEG electrode placements to supply frequencies to the brain.
+This therapy specifically targets the pre-existing alpha, beta, alpha/theta, delta, gamma, and theta brain waves.
+The goal of Neurofeedback is to decrease “negative” brain patterns and function while increasing “positive” brain patterns and function.

-Low-energy neurofeedback, such as what is administered at Mental Health Center of America, Neurofeedback, in Phoenix, Arizona, delivers a low-level electromagnetic signal to modify our patient’s individual brain waves while they are completely motionless.
+Low-energy neurofeedback, such as what is administered at Phoenix-based Mental Health Center of America.
+Our system delivers a low-level electromagnetic signal to modify our patient’s individual brain waves while they are completely motionless.